katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 Scripts for each experiment are in sections of:

 **"feeding-overalldiet-analysis"**
-This explains scripts with analysis of the feeding observation count data of diets which had both varying P:C ratios and soft and hard foods - before being split into variables.
+This explains scripts with analysis of the feeding observation count data of diets which had both varying P:C ratios and soft and hard foods - before being split into variables..
 For example variables could be: **1:2H, 1:2S, 1:8H, 1:8S**

 **"feeding-overalldiet-visualisation"**